MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/before-you-begin.md

 Azure Kubernetes Service on Azure Stack HCI cluster requires a reliable high-bandwidth, low-latency network connection between each server node.
 You should verify the following:

- - Verify that you have an existing, external virtual switch configured if you’re using Windows Admin Centre.
+ - Verify that you have an existing, external virtual switch configured if you’re using Windows Admin Center.
 For Azure Stack HCI clusters, this switch must be the same across all cluster nodes.

  - Verify that you have disabled IPv6 on all network adapters.